-Colleges of Further Education are a popular choice for international students who are taking a university preparation course or completing vocational qualifications on a full- or part-time basis.
+Colleges of Further Education are a popular choice for international students taking a university preparation course or completing vocational qualifications on a full- or part-time basis.
 Colleges in the UK perform a variety of roles, including further education for 16-18 year-olds, vocational training and adult education.

 Most UK colleges are public institutions, but there are also many private colleges which cater to specific types of students as well.
 Courses at UK colleges last for one or two years.

-Learn more about UK sixth form colleges, colleges of further education and colleges of higher education with our A-Z UK college guide.
+Learn more about UK sixth-form colleges, colleges of further education and colleges of higher education with our A-Z UK college guide.

 Many UK colleges offer an international A-Level programme which runs alongside the traditional A-Level programme for UK students.
 In addition to studying a number of subjects, English language learning is also included.

 BTEC Nationals are for students who understand which career path they wish to take as they progress towards further study at a UK university or employment.
 BTEC Nationals are similar to A-Levels, generally lasting for two years and students will begin studying at 16.

 Like BTEC Nationals, the Higher National Diploma prepares students for employment or further study in specific industries.
 Courses last for two years full-time and up to four years part-time, which is generally the equivalent of two years of an undergraduate degree.